semver/semver/semver.md

 -----

-The Semantic Versioning specification is authored by [Tom Preston-Werner](http://tom.preston-werner.com), inventor of Gravatars and cofounder of GitHub.
+The Semantic Versioning specification is authored by [Tom Preston-Werner](http://tom.preston-werner.com), inventor of Gravatar and cofounder of GitHub.

 If you'd like to leave feedback, please [open an issue on